sergepilipchuk/maui-generate-data-bound-report/README.md

     }
     ```

-3. Use the `PdfViewer.DocumentSource` property to open the report  in the PDF Viewer:
+4. Use the `PdfViewer.DocumentSource` property to open the report in the PDF Viewer control:

     ```csharp
     private async void ContentPage_Loaded(object sender, EventArgs e) {